sunnyfloyd/master-notes/javascript/angular.md

   }
 ```

-- Additional logic for error handling can be implemented by using `catchError`:
+- Additional logic for error handling can be implemented by using `catchError` and `throwError`:

 ```typescript
 import { map, catchError } from 'rxjs/operators';